Menu

 Telstra wrote to Austel’s John MacMahon on 8 November 1993, informing him that I had acknowledged answering a ‘large number of calls’ and that all the evidence indicated that ‘someone at the premises answered the calls.’
 Austel asked for the name of the Telstra employee who made these so-called successful calls to my business, and I have also asked for this information, but Telstra didn’t respond.

-Then on 28 January 1994, I received a letter from Telstra's solicitors in which they referred to 'malicious call trace equipment' Telstra had placed — without my knowledge or consent — on my service between 26 May and 19 August 1993.
-This was the first I'd heard of it.
-This device, they explained, apparently caused a 90-second lock-up on my line after a call was answered, meaning that no further call could come into my phone for 90 seconds after I hung up.
+Then on 28 January 1994, I received a letter from Telstra’s solicitors in which they referred to ‘malicious call trace equipment’ Telstra had placed — without my knowledge or consent — on my service between 26 May and 19 August 1993.
+This was the first I’d heard of it.
+This device, they explained, apparently caused a 90-second lock-up on my line after a call was answered, meaning that no further call could come in to my phone for 90 seconds after I hung up.

 Test calls unsuccessful.
 Did not hear STD pips on any calls to test no. The TCTDI would not work correctly on the CBWEX (Cape Bridgewater Exchange).
 I gave up tests.